RanveerisdeGOAT/RanveerisdeGOAT/README.md

 ### 💪 Strengths
 - 🐍 Python, ☕ Java, and ⚡ JavaScript programming
-- 🔗 Building APIs with Python (FastAPI / Flask)
+- 🔗 Building APIs with Python
 - 🌐 Web development & UX using JavaScript, HTML, and CSS
 - 🐞 Expert at leaving bugs in my code 😉